dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 raise 'Domain is not available' unless domain.available
 ~~~

 If the requested domain is not available, we raise an error as a way to stop the execution of our code.
-However, it's a good idea to inform your customers that the domain is taken and they should explore other options.
+However, it's a good idea to inform your customers that the domain is taken, and they should explore other options.

-## Gather extended attributes for the domain
+## Gathering extended attributes for the domain

 Some ccTLDs, like **.FR**, **.ASIA**, **.EU**, etc. require additional information to register the domain.